isabellaevanstovey/isabella-evans-tovey-portfolio/README.md

 # Isabella Evans-Tovey Portfolio

 ## About Me
 Hi, I'm Isabella Evans-Tovey, currently pursuing a BSc in Mathematics at the University of Nottingham.
-I specialize in statistical analysis, coding, and data-driven solutions.
+I specialise in statistical analysis, coding, and data-driven solutions.
 I have professional experience in event management, legal services, and digital design, which allows me to bring a diverse skill set to any project.
 Welcome to my portfolio, where I showcase my academic work, project experience, and professional background.

 ## Work Experience
 - **Food and Drink Manager**, Olerio Group (June 2022 – July 2024)